kubernetes/website/content/zh/docs/concepts/services-networking/dns-pod-service.md

 ### A/AAAA records

-"Normal" (not headless) Services are assigned a DNS A or AAAA record for a name of the form `my-svc.my-namespace.svc.cluster-domain.example`.
+"Normal" (not headless) Services are assigned a DNS A or AAAA record, depending on the IP family of the service, for a name of the form `my-svc.my-namespace.svc.cluster-domain.example`.
 This resolves to the cluster IP of the Service.

-"Headless" (without a cluster IP) Services are also assigned a DNS A record for a name of the form `my-svc.my-namespace.svc.cluster-domain.example`.
+"Headless" (without a cluster IP) Services are also assigned a DNS A or AAAA record, depending on the IP family of the service, for a name of the form `my-svc.my-namespace.svc.cluster-domain.example`.
 Unlike normal Services, this resolves to the set of IPs of the pods selected by the Service.
 Clients are expected to consume the set or else use standard round-robin selection from the set.